7 People On Their Best (& Worst) Budget Meals Ever

 One of the biggest line items in my budget is — and has always been — food.
 But since it starts out so big, it’s also the line item I cut down on first, whenever I’m trying to save aggressively.
-This usually ends up meaning that, for a few days here or there, I end up eating whatever’s left in my pantry: canned goods, rice, and whatever vegetables are on their last legs in the fridge/freezer.
+This usually ends up meaning that, for a few days here or there, I end up turning to whatever’s left in my pantry for cheap dinner ideas: canned goods, rice, and whatever vegetables are on their last legs in the fridge/freezer.
 This has yielded both some great meals and some truly terrible ones — like the one time I ate just a sleeve of saltines and half a jar of salsa for dinner, or the time I had oatmeal boiled with maple syrup and water (which was, honestly, not that bad, but it was definitely not “dinner”).

 But in addition to the not-great concoctions that have been the result of scrimping here and there, there are a few budget-friendly failsafes that keep me from the home equivalent of #saddesklunches: eggs scrambled with a little salsa and tucked into warmed corn tortillas, sun-ripened summer tomatoes on day-old sourdough from my local farmer’s market, or chickpeas and garlicky spinach braised in olive oil.
-And I know I’m not alone, so I thought it’d be fun to ask a few of the people in my life for their best- and worst-ever budget meals — here’s what they had to say!
+And I know I’m not alone, so I thought it’d be fun to ask a few of the people in my life for their best- and worst-ever budget meals.
+If you’re asking yourself, “What should I eat for dinner tonight?”, here’s what they had to say!

 1. “Best…oof.
 Um.
 Tacos?
 Black beans and garlic and homemade tortilla chips.
 It’s the homemade tortilla chips that make it!
 And they’re kind of cheaper?
 I just buy stale tortillas from the taqueria next to my office for, like $2 for a pack of 50, and then I quarter them and shallow fry them in a little olive oil — and then I sprinkle them with salt while they’re still hot.
 So good.